Chicago Symphony Orchestra: Recordings

 The Chicago Symphony Orchestra has amassed an extensive discography.
-Recordings by the Chicago Symphony Orchestra and Chorus have earned sixty-four Grammy Awards from the Recording Academy.
+Recordings by the Chicago Symphony Orchestra and the Chicago Symphony Chorus have earned sixty-five Grammy Awards from the Recording Academy.
 These include several Classical Album of the Year awards, awards in Best Classical Performance in vocal soloist, choral, instrumental, engineering and orchestral categories.

 On May 1, 1916, Frederick Stock and the orchestra recorded the Wedding March from Felix Mendelssohn's music to A Midsummer Night's Dream for Columbia Records.
 Stock and the CSO made numerous recordings for Columbia and the Victor Talking Machine Company/RCA Victor.
 The Chicago Symphony's first electrical recordings were made for Victor in December 1925, including a performance of Karl Goldmark's In Springtime overture.
 These early electrical recordings were made in Victor's Chicago studios; within a couple of years Victor began recording the CSO in Orchestra Hall.
 Stock continued recording for Columbia and RCA Victor until his death in 1942.

 In 1951, Rafael Kubelík made the first modern high fidelity recordings with the orchestra, in Orchestra Hall, for Mercury.
-Like the very first electrical recordings, these performances were made with a single microphone.
+Like the first electrical recordings, these performances were made with a single microphone.
 Philips has reissued these performances on compact disc with the original Mercury label and liner notes.